FREQUENTLY ASKED QUESTIONS

 WHAT DO I NEED TO DO TO WITHDRAW FROM THE PROGRAM?

 Follow the steps and download the form from this website: http://registrar.ucla.edu/Registration-Classes/Registration-and-Payment/Withdrawal

 No. This is a unique program.
-Just as other students outside of the MAS program are not permitted to enroll in any of the MAS (400 series) courses, you are also not permitted to enroll in courses outside of the 400 series.
+Just as other students outside of the MASDS program are not permitted to enroll in any of the MASDS (400 series) courses, you are also not permitted to enroll in courses outside of the 400 series.
 Failure to comply will result in the student being charged the total per unit fees for courses dropped after 4th week and/or subject to dismissal from the program after fair warning.